 While the process to establish the WIND Institute through legislation is ongoing, immediate action is needed to lay a cohesive groundwork for workforce development necessary to support this rapidly growing industry.
 In FY21, the BPU entered into an MOU with the EDA to provide funding that would support EDA initiatives, including execution of a competitive grant solicitation to develop a Global Wind Organization safety training program and facility in New Jersey; development of a best-in-class wind turbine technician training program; creation of a plan to establish pathways into the offshore wind industry for New Jersey students and workers, driven by a cross-governmental working group to be coordinated by EDA; and design and delivery of a workforce development seminar that will provide local stakeholder groups with insight into the industry’s workforce development needs to empower these stakeholder groups to build relevant workforce solutions.

 In FY22, the Board entered into a second MOU with the EDA to support the Wind Institute.
 The funds supported workforce and education programs that address key challenges in expanding stakeholder engagement and understanding about workforce needs and opportunities.
 These programs included overseeing grant challenges to New Jersey training providers in key skills gap areas, such as offshore wind welding (specifically submerged arc welding), marine transport, offshore wind marshalling, offshore wind power engineering, and/or environmental surveying and monitoring.
 Funding also supported the development of an offshore wind module to be included as part of STEM concentrations at New Jersey vocational schools, offshore wind seminars, and other engagement activities for businesses and other stakeholders interested in furthering offshore wind workforce development with a particular focus on driving diversity, equity, and inclusion and a workforce skills assessment to ascertain additional workforce development priority areas.
 In addition, funding allowed for the expansion of Wind Institute research and innovation programs that leverage New Jersey’s higher education institutions’ assets and expertise to spearhead research and innovation that unlocks market potential and/or specifically addresses challenges facing New Jersey’s offshore wind industry.
 Additional programming would support an industry-sponsored grant challenge with public matching funds to drive innovative research and development in the private sector.
 A portion of the funding was also used for administrative and staffing costs to support the launch of the Wind Institute and to position the Wind Institute as a centralized information hub for offshore wind workforce development, education, research, and innovation and for other operational needs including a space assessment for a physical location for the Wind Institute.

+A third MOU for FY23 between the Board and the EDA to support the Wind Institute was executed in October 2022.
+The funds provided by the BPU are expected to support the expansion of the Wind Institute Fellowship and University Initiatives’ efforts to increase industry-valued expertise at a greater number of New Jersey universities and/or with a larger number of students than the first cohort of eight (8) students at each of the four (4) universities; the continued development and execution of OSW workforce and education programs, including overseeing grant challenges, executing MOUs, or other means to establish OSW-focused training and education initiatives; in training for non-destructive testing, crane operations, maritime occupations, and manufacturing, as well as general education campaigns about OSW and career pathways; and the development and execution of initiatives that spearhead research and innovation that unlock market potential and/or specifically address challenges facing New Jersey’s OSW industry.